About you, About us

 About You, and About Us

-We are a group of licensed therapists who are passionate about working with young adults (18 years old-33 years old).
+We are a group of licensed therapists who are passionate about working with young adults (18 -33 years old).
 Our expertise is providing holistic counseling to overwhelming life transitions.
 We offer a compassionate approach, combined with dynamic collaboration to help you develop skills and tools to apply immediately to your life.

 Photo: Kerena Saltzman